parttimenerd/Jomoku/README.md

 The programm itself has no dependencies - but isn't built for speed, so it can be a bit slow on old hardware - it's built for fun...

 #Usage
-Just execute the JAR file on the console (for more informations use the argument "-help").
+Just execute the JAR file on the console (for more informations and options use the argument `-help`).
 Then the player being the black player or the player being the white player is prompted to type in the position he or she want's to place a stone on.
 The format of this input is "[column number]x[row number"].
 The board being played on is also printed on the console after every player action.